luisabellan/rickandmorty/README.md

 - [ ] Refactor to use as few Components as possible - while still readable to a React Dev.
 (Hint: research these patterns: HoC, render props, FaaC.)
 - [ ] Add additional fields to search form.
 They are unique for each endpoint.
 See **[Available parameters**.](https://rickandmortyapi.com/documentation/#filter-characters), etc..
 - [ ] Use the [GraphQL Endpoint](https://rickandmortyapi.com/documentation/#graphql) with multiple search fields.

+### Benefits of Using GraphQL over REST API

+The current implementation uses the Rick and Morty REST API, but switching to GraphQL would provide several advantages:

+- **Efficient Data Fetching**: GraphQL allows requesting only the specific fields needed, reducing over-fetching of data compared to REST endpoints that return fixed data structures.

+- **Single Request for Related Data**: Complex data requirements can be fulfilled with a single GraphQL query, while REST might require multiple requests to different endpoints.

+- **Better Type Safety**: GraphQL has a strong type system that provides better documentation and catches errors at development time.

+- **Reduced Network Requests**: GraphQL can handle complex queries in fewer requests, improving performance and reducing network overhead.

+- **Frontend Flexibility**: The frontend can request exactly what it needs without requiring changes on the backend, providing more flexibility in UI development.

+- **Built-in Documentation**: GraphQL schemas provide clear documentation about what data is available and how to access it.

 > 💡Reminder: git commit -am 'Stretch Progress 💪'